 Today’s Reading: Acts 13:42-14:7

 Success is found in faithfulness, not in numbers.
 Success is found in obedience, not in numbers.
 Success is found in the right teaching of the Word and not in buildings.
 Success is following Christ and not in fresh innovations or versions.
+If He is the same, today, yesterday, and forever so is the truth that leads to Him.
+That truth will not be popular if it is given straightforward without candy coatings or cultural slants for appeal.

 John Wesley would ask his preacher boys two questions when they returned from a preaching engagement.
-Was any one saved?
+Was anyone saved?
 If they answered no, he asked if anyone got mad.
 If they said no to this, he told them that they were not called to preach because faithful preaching of the Word will either result in people being saved or getting mad.